1967 Newark riots: Background

-In the decades leading up to the riots, deindustrialization and suburbanization were major contributors to changes in Newark's demographics.
+Deindustrialization and suburbanization were major contributors to changes in Newark's demographics.
 White middle-class residents left for other towns across North Jersey, in one of the largest examples of white flight in the country.
 Due to the legislation of the Servicemen's Readjustment Act of 1944, increasing numbers of white veterans, who had recently returned from fighting in World War II, emigrated from Newark to the suburbs where there was improved access to interstate highways, low-interest mortgages, and colleges.
 The outflow suburban sprawl of white veterans from Newark was rapidly replaced with an influx of black people moving into the Central Ward; blacks, however, faced discrimination in jobs and housing, ultimately making their lives more likely to fall into a cycle of poverty.
 By 1967, Newark was one of the United States' first majority-black cities, but was still controlled by white politicians.

 Racial profiling, redlining, and lack of opportunity in education, training, and jobs led the city's African–American residents to feel powerless and disenfranchised.
 In particular, many felt they had been largely excluded from meaningful political representation and often subjected to police brutality.

 Newark established a Community Relations Bureau in their police department as early as March 1966.
 Newark's Police Department director, Dominick Spina, rejected the budget request as he thought it would not be approved.
 This was much to the disliking to the residents of the Central Ward and it led to more tensions growing in the area as residents saw that in cases of police brutality on black residents, the police would not be held accountable.